DiegoHermosa/PTBusArrivalStatus-Final/README.md

 ### The techniques and Analysis ###
 1. Extract the bus arrival to stop data from the Public Trasportation History database filtering a single Stop and for a date range of 3 months (April-2024 to June-2024).
 2. Perform a cleaning of the information in order to eliminate redundant data and outliers.
-3. Train KNN, Logistic regression, Decision tree and SVM models in search of the best one.
+3. Train KNN, Logistic regression, Decision tree, SVM and Ensemble models in search of the best one.
-4. Because of the dataset is imbalanced the SMOTE oversampling techniques will be used.
+4. Because of the dataset is imbalanced the SMOTE oversampling technique will be used.

 ### Dataset Understading ###
 #### The dataset contains the next featues: